Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 Importance of Fisheries

 • ‘Fisheries’ are an important source of livelihood in the coastal states such as Kerala, Maharashtra, Gujarat and Tamil Nadu.
 The fishing community in India depends on water bodies- both inland and marine water bodies.
-Inland sources include rivers, lakes, ponds, and streams, while, the marine sources include seas and oceans.
+Inland sources include rivers, lakes, ponds, and streams, while, marine sources include seas and oceans.

 Importance of Horticulture

 • Horticulture is emerging as an important source of livelihood in the rural areas.
 Horticultural crops include fruits, vegetables, medicinal and aromatic plants and flowers.
-Presently, India is the second largest producer of fruits and vegetables that includes mangoes, bananas, coconuts, cashew nuts and variety of species.
+Presently, India is the second largest producer of fruits and vegetables that includes mangoes, bananas, coconuts, cashew nuts and a variety of species.
 There has been a considerable rise in the income levels of families engaged in horticultural production.

 • The increase in horticultural production has lowered the vulnerability of small and marginal farmers.
 This has provided a gateway of opportunities for employment for women.
 It generates employment for 19% of India’s total labour force.
-In contrast to fishing, Horticulture does not suffer from ecological and environmental problem.
+In contrast to fishing, Horticulture does not suffer from ecological and environmental problems.
 Hence, horticulture must be promoted with sufficient investment and infrastructure.

 Q14: ‘Information technology plays a very significant role in achieving sustainable development and food security’ — comment.